 Enclosed please find a copy of correspondence which I have received from Geico Insurance Company, the liability carrier for the tortfeasor, They have offered their policy limits of $100,000.00 in settlement for this claim and are willing to settle the case accordingly if the tortfeasor is released from liability and subroutines.
 This letter is a request that you permit this to occur pursuant to Insurance Article, §19-511.

 Thank you in advance for your prompt attention to this matter.
 If you have any questions or concerns please do not hesitate to contact me.

 Very truly yours, [Referring Lawyer]

 This was done by the book.
-This letter was accompanied by a copy of GEICO’s tender explaining that the tortfeasor’s policy limits settlement offer was contingent upon the client executing “a full and final Release of any and all claims and liens.”
-Brethren later admitted in discovery that it knew full well that it understood this communication to mean that the client was making a claim for underinsured motorist’s benefits because the defendant’s policy limits were insufficient to pay her damages.
+This letter was accompanied by a copy of GEICO’s tender explaining that the tortfeasor’s policy limits settlement offer was contingent upon the client executing “a full and final Release of all claims and liens.”
+Brethren later admitted in discovery that it knew full well that it understood this communication to mean that the client was making a claim for underinsured motorist’s benefits because the defendant’s policy limits did not pay her damages.
 Brethren sent out a letter waving its subrogation interests.

-What the lawyer didn’t do was make a note on the all-encompassing GEICO release – that releases GEICO, the defendant and the whole world from past, present and future murder and mayhem – excluding the UM claim.
-What Brethren tried to do to its own insured was set them up to sign the release and then pull a “ha ha, we tricked you.”
+What the lawyer didn’t do was make a note on the all-encompassing GEICO release – that releases GEICO, the defendant, and the entire world from past, present, and future murder and mayhem – excluding the UM claim.
+What Brethren tried to do to its own insured was set them up to sign the release and then pull a “ha-ha, we tricked you.”
 Again, it bears repeating here.
 I have never heard of another insurance company doing this.